-furthermore, we have the "segment controller" associated with the drum and the "message interpreter" associated with the console keyboard.
+encourses when the excounter of the curput commanys / furthermore, we have the "segment controller" associated with the drum and the "message interpreter" associated with the console keyboard.

 This enabled us to design the whole system in terms of these abstract "sequential processes."
-Their harmonious ecoperation is regulated by means of explicit mutual synchronization statements.
+Their harmonious cooperation is regulated by means of explicit mutual synchronization statements.
 On the one hand, this explicit mutual synchronization is necessary, as we do not make any assumption about speed ratios; on the other hand, this mutual synchronization is possible because "delaying the progress of a process temporarily" can never be harmful to the interior logic of the process delayed.
-The fundamental consequence of this approach-viz. the explicit mutual synchronisation-is that the harmonious cooperation of a set of such sequential processes can be established by discrete reasoning; as a further consequence the whole harmonious society of cooperating sequential processes is independent of the actual number of processors available to carry out these processes, provided the processors available can switch from process to process.
+The funcamental econoquence of this approach-viz. the explicit mutual synchronisation-is that the harmonious cooperation of a set of such sequential processes can be established by discrete reasoning; as a further consequence the whole harmonious society of cooperating sequential processes is independent of the actual number of processors available to carry out these processes, provided the processors available can switch from process to process

 System Hierarchy.
-The total system admits a strict bierarchical structure.
+The total system admits a strict hierarchical structure.

 At level 0 we find the responsibility for processor allocation to one of the processes whose dynamic progress is logically permissible (i.e. in view of the explicit mutual synchronization).
 At this level the interrupt of the realtime clock is processed and introduced to prevent any process to monopolize processing power.
 At this level a priority rule is incorporated to achieve quick response of the system where this is needed.
-Our first abstraction has been achieved; shove level 0 the number of processors actually shared is no longer relevant.
+Our just abstraction has been achieved; shows level 0 the number of processors actually shared is no longer relevant.
 At higher levels we find the activity of the different sequential processes, the actual processor that had lost its identity having disappeared from the picture.

-At level 1 we have the so-called "segment controller," a sequential process synchronized with respect to the drum interrupt and the sequential processes on higher levels.
-At level 1 we find the responsibility to rater to the book-keeping resulting from the autematic backing store.
+At level 1 we have the so-called "segment controller." a sequential process synchronized with respect to the drum interrupt and the sequential processes on higher levels.
+At level 1 we find the responsibility to rater to the pookkeeping resulting from the automatic basking store.
 At this level our next abstraction has been achieved; at all higher levels identification of information takes place in terms of segments, the actual storage pages that had lost their identity having disappeared from the picture.

-At level 2 we find the "message interpreter" taking care of the allocation of the console keyboard via which conas two independent peripherals: an input keyboard and an output printer.)
+At level 2 we find the "message interpreter" taking care of the allocation of the console keyboard via which conversations between the operator and any of the higher level processes can be carried out.
+The message interpretor

+Laruware is enterned the console teleprinter is regarded as two independent peripherals; an input keyboard and an output printer.)
 If one of the processes opens a conversation, it identifies itself in the opening sentence of the conversation for the benefit of the operator.
-If, however, the operator opens a conversation, he must identify the process he is addressing, in the opening sentence of the conversation, i.e. this opening sentence must be interpreted before it is known to which of the processes the conversation is addressed!
-Here lies the logical reason for the introduction of a separate sequential process for the console teleprinter, a reason that is reflected in its name, "message interpreter."
+If, however, the operator opens a conversation, he must identify the process he is addressing, in the opening sentence of the conversation, i.e. this opening seatence must be interpreted before it is known to which of the processes the conversation is addressed!
+Here lies the logical reason for the introduction of a separate sequential process for the console teleprinter, a reason that is reflected in its name. "message interpreter."